 The after-effects of the storm highlighted just how precious trees are to many people on a personal level; this prompted the planting of more trees than ever before.

 Perhaps most importantly, the storm led to the fundamental realisation that nature is more than capable of recreating itself without man-made interference.
 This more relaxed way of management is often implemented in today’s forestry and was to a greater extent born out of the Great Storm event.

 Case Study – Toy’s Hill, Kent

-The effects were seen as a rare opportunity to study natural regeneration; therefore, a variety of approaches were implemented: some of the areas were cleared and left to regenerate naturally, other areas were replanted following clearance, some areas were carefully cleared with a view to manage these areas as heathland habitat and a final strategy was to leave another section entirely to its own devices.
+The effects were seen as a rare opportunity to study natural regeneration; therefore, a variety of approaches were implemented: some of the areas were cleared and left to regenerate naturally, other areas were replanted following clearance, some areas were carefully cleared with a view to manage these areas as heathland habitat, and a final strategy was to leave another section entirely to its own devices.

-A number of species took advantage of the disruption, including native clematis, honeysuckle and heather – unseen in the area for more than a century.
+Several species took advantage of the disruption, including native clematis, honeysuckle and heather – unseen in the area for more than a century.
 The National Trust reported that birds and dormice also benefited in the aftermath.
 The woodlark and nightjar population increased, and little owl, tawny owl, buzzard, hobby and sparrowhawk exploited the more open woodland.

 Overall, what was once seen as a tragedy is now seen as the instigator of beneficial changes in biodiversity and management approaches, and an increased understanding that death and decay is part of nature’s strategy of regeneration and life.
-This has resulted in healthier habitats and greater mosaics of species and structure in our woodlands.
+This has resulted in healthier habitats, and greater mosaics of species and structure in our woodlands.

 - The Management of Storm Damaged Woodland at Toy’s Hill, Kent.
 G. King, undated.